calipho-sib/nextprot-docs/news/2018/02/21/New neXtProt release with latest PeptideAtlas data and a revamped Proteomics view.md

 ##Changes to the data

-This release, neXtProt data release 2017-12-29, is the 2018 reference for [HUPO](https://www.hupo.org/).
-This release incorporates the latest [PeptideAtlas](http://www.peptideatlas.org/) release (Human 2018-01) with over 1.4 million peptides detected by mass spectrometry.
+This release, neXtProt data release 2018-01-17, is the 2018 reference for [HUPO](https://www.hupo.org/).
+This release incorporates the latest [PeptideAtlas](http://www.peptideatlas.org/) release (Human 2018-01).
+A total of 51 PeptideAtlas data sets, which include data from cancer tissues and cell lines, with over 1.4 million peptides detected by mass spectrometry have been integrated.

 Data from UniProtKB, Ensembl, IntAct, GOA, as well as GeneIDs, have also been updated.
 The data have been supplemented with GO molecular function, biological process and cellular component annotations for most of the human protein kinases, as well as expression information, mutagenesis and variant phenotype data from neXtProt.

 ##New rules to upgrade protein existence

-The following rule has been implemented: Entries whose protein(s) existence is based on evidence at the transcript level, homology or a prediction (gene model) have been upgraded to evidence at the protein level if the entry has interaction data from neXtProt.
+The following rule has been implemented: Entries whose protein(s) existence is based on evidence at the transcript level, homology or a prediction (gene model) have been upgraded to evidence at the protein level if the entry has GOLD binary interaction data from neXtProt.

-A total of ? entries have been upgraded to evidence at the protein level (PE1) and ? entries to evidence at the transcript level (PE2) in this release.

 ##Revamped Proteomics view for entries